 What are the moral or ethical responsibilities of biographers towards subjects, social sensitivities and the truth?

-The Biography Workshop meets at noon to 1.30 pm at the ANU and offers the opportunity for informal and relaxed discussion with some of Australia's best biographers in a stimulating environment.
+The Biography Workshop meets at 11 am to about 12.30 pm at the ANU and offers the opportunity for informal and relaxed discussion with some of Australia's best biographers in a stimulating environment.

 If you are interested in attending any of the sessions, please contact us at firstname.lastname@example.org